 Our DDBS team members and students demonstrate professionalism through diversity and inclusion and business culture.
 Our organization prides itself on integrity and having respect for all individuals.
 We continually build lasting relationships with all communities to promote excellence and professionalism in the beauty industry.
-Further, DDBS provides equal employment opportunities to all and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression.
+Further, DDBS provides equal employment opportunities to all and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, protected veteran status.